Admission and Fees

 There is a threshold level of savings of £23,250.
 If you have this level of savings or more then assistance will not be available and you will have to pay your own fees.
 This is called ‘Self-Funding’.
 Nonetheless it is still important to ensure that you complete the assessment form, as your circumstances may change such that you become eligible for Social Services funding in the future.

-All our rooms are priced above the social service funding, which is £439.42 per week.
+All our rooms are priced above the social service funding.
 If you choose our home then the difference between the Social Services rate and the room rate must be paid by a relative, friend or charity.
-This is known as a Third Party Top-Up payment which is £15.00 per week.
+This is known as a Third Party Top-Up payment which is £25.00 per week.

 Privately Funded Rooms are available and can be discussed with the Home Manager.